, for the first time in the memory of many people here, have descended on Bogotá.

 The heat brought the mosquitos too, breezing through open windows into houses and apartments.
 With its temperate climate, Bogotá rarely has need for air conditioning, so most houses don’t have it.
 Folks simply open windows to stay cool if the mid-afternoon grow uncomfortably warm.
 Mosquitos can happily enter homes and hide in curtains and cozy corners until after sundown … and feeding time.

 Like many, I found my sleep increasingly interrupted by little dental drills.
 I recognized the sounds of mosquitoes, of course.
 I lived for seven years on or near Mobile Bay, a virtual nature preserve for mosquitos, some of them (at least in my fevered memory) big enough to hunt with a shotgun.
 The needle-nosed night visitors in Bogotá made me remember Mobile and Magnolia Springs … and not in a good way.

-Those of us who have lived with mosquitos in the U.S. consider them simply a pest.
+who have lived with mosquitos in the U.S. consider them simply a pest.
 We have modern repellants and medicines.
 These days, no one expects a mosquito-borne outbreak of yellow fever to curtail the life of an entire town, the way the Yellow Jack forced the evacuation of Blakeley, Alabama, before the Civil War.
 Blakeley remains a ghost town to this day, a cenotaph reminding us of the power of diseases carried on tiny wings.